aai-institute/beyond-jupyter/refactoring-journey/step06-feature-representation/README.md

     we now treat them as categorical.
 Especially for the musical key of a song, this is much more sensible.
-  * The original implementation dropped the feature `genre` completely, because it had no numeric representation.
+  * The original implementation dropped the feature `genre` completely, because it had no numerical representation.
 We include it as another categorical feature.

 The reason for using `Enum` items rather than, for example, strings as keys in the registry is to enable auto-completions as well as fail-safe refactoring in our IDE.